This post has resources on:

 Embedded clips from the National Pulmonary Hypertension Service of UK and Ireland Echocardiography Protocol supported by the British Society of Echocardiography

-Go to www.ph-echocardiography-protocol.com for full interactive downloadable PDF: Echocardiographic Assessment of Pulmonary Hypertension: Standard Operating Procedure.
+Go to www.ph-echocardiography-protocol.com for full interactive downloadable PDF [to enlarge the text, you need to decrease the display to 33% on my display]: Echocardiographic Assessment of Pulmonary Hypertension: Standard Operating Procedure.